jose-acevedoflores/cffi-explore/notes/fatptr_through_ffi.md

 C side onSend here
 Fat ptr passed to callback: (140362144308512, 4348330080)
 ```
-YAY :see_no_evil:
+SUCCESS :see_no_evil:

-Bottom line, avoid passing fat pointers on extern calls OR maybe this whole thing
+Bottom line is, it seems that passing fat pointers straight through extern calls will not work
+due to the nature of how arguments are passed in the "C" abi.
-of passing a `*mut dyn OnSend` is a bad idea.
-I figured that shouldn't be that bad for
+I also thought that, maybe this whole thing of passing a trait Object is a bad idea; but
+I figured, that shouldn't be that bad for my use case since that `RustSideHandler`
-my use case since that `RustSideHandler` struct will NOT be accessed on the library side.
+struct will NOT be accessed on the library side.